Iron Guard of Egypt: History and members

 Thought to have been formed during the 1930s by Aribert Heim (this claim is backed by the appearance of the Iron Guard of Palestine and the Iron Guard of Romania in the same time period), It was made up mostly of army officers and was connected to the Free Officers, a secret military group.
 The Iron Guard ceased operations in 1952.

 Yusuf Rashad was the chief organizer of the Iron Guard in 1944 or 1945, and recruited Anwar Sadat.
 Another leader was Captain Mustafa Kamil Sidqi.
 Members included Muhammad Ibrahim Kamel, Nahed Rashad, and General Hussein Sirry Amer.

 Actions

-The Iron Guard's acts of political violence in Egypt included the assassinations of Amin Othman, a former finance minister, in 1944; of Rafik al-Tarzi in 1945; and of the Muslim Brotherhood leader Hassan al-Banna in 1949.
+The Iron Guard's acts of political violence in Egypt included the assassinations of Amin Osman, a former finance minister, in 1944; of Rafik al-Tarzi in 1945; and of the Muslim Brotherhood leader Hassan al-Banna in 1949.
 They also attempted twice, in 1945 and 1948, to assassinate Mustafa el-Nahhas.

 Twelve members of the Iron Guard were court-martialed in Cairo on October 2, 1952, on charges of instigating and carrying out assassinations.
 They included General Amer, who was charged with the murder of an army maintenance corps lieutenant, hashish smuggling, and desertion.
 Five of the members were charged with murdering al-Banna.